wormhole-foundation/wormhole/SAFETY_CRITICAL_CODE.md

 ## Dependencies and External Code

+### Wrap external calls with safe, custom functions

+Wrapping external function calls with custom functions allows us to more easily replace a dependency.
+It also serves as a way to centralize validation: we can enforce safety invariants and return types corresponding to validated data.

 ### Minimize Dependencies

 Every dependency is a liability that increases attack surface, introduces supply chain risk, adds compilation time, and brings transitive dependencies.